neuralmagic/deepsparse/examples/aws-lambda/README.md

 # 🐑 Deploy a DeepSparse Pipeline in AWS Lambda

 AWS Lambda is an event-driven, serverless computing infrastructure for deploying applications at minimal cost.
-This directory provides a guided example for deploying a DeepSparse pipeline on AWS Lambda for the question answering NLP task.
+This directory provides a guided example for deploying a DeepSparse pipeline on AWS Lambda for the sentiment analysis task.

 The scope of this application encompasses:
 1. The construction of a local Docker image.